Making Diwali Understandable: How To Explain Diwali to a Child

 On the main day of Diwali, families gather for prayers to the goddess Lakshmi, who symbolizes wealth and prosperity.
 They prepare elaborate feasts and exchange gifts with loved ones.
 The night sky comes alive with the dazzling display of fireworks, adding to the festive atmosphere.

-Diwali is not just a celebration; it is a time for hope, happiness, and peace.
+When you explain Diwali to a kid, it’s important to note that it is not just a celebration: it is a time for hope, happiness, and peace.
 It is also celebrated as the new year, signifying new beginnings and fresh starts.
 Teaching children about the significance of Diwali helps them understand the values of love, compassion, and gratitude, which they can carry forward in their lives and contribute to a harmonious society.

 Legends and Stories Associated with Diwali